ninjaboy/Dapper.Demo/README.md

 _NOTE: .NET `TransactionScope` feature that allows creating a distributed transaction that can span across multiple actors is also natively supported as it is implemented at the ADO.NET level.
 This functionality however is Windows-only (uses MSDTS service), hence wasn't explored as part of this research_

 ### How do we do functions like Compare-and-swap?
+Dapper doesn't provide any optimistic concurrency support by default.
+If such feature is needed for specific tables then it would require introducing `rowversion` field to the table and a field to the type accordingly.
+Sql queries would need to be carefully crafted to respect this field.

 ### How easy is it to test?
 It hugely depends on the type of testing that needs to be performed.
 In case if Vanilla dapper is used and IDbConnection factory is injected as a main entry point to perform DB operations then there the following solutions are possible: